oGabrielArruda/temperature-converter-android/README.md

 ## Info

-* Made for the Mobile Device Programming class in Technical High School of Campinas- UNICAMP.
+* Made for the Mobile Device Programming I class in Technical High School of Campinas- UNICAMP.